Qualitative Sociologist specializing in international migration, race/ethnicity, and law.

-Jozef C. Robles is a sociology Ph.D.
+I am a sociology Ph.D.
 Candidate at the University of California, Irvine.
-The primary focus of his research agenda is to explore issues of immigration, race/ethnicity, and law through a variety of research methods, particularly emphasizing interview and ethnographic methodologies, to gain a nuanced understanding of their societal impacts.
+The primary focus of my research agenda is to explore issues of immigration, race/ethnicity, and law through a variety of research methods, particularly emphasizing interview and ethnographic methodologies, to gain a nuanced understanding of their societal impacts.

-Jozef’s work has been published in the Journal of Ethnic and Migration Studies, Critical Sociology, Border Criminologies, and Contexts Magazine, and has received support from several grants and fellowships, including those from the American Sociological Association and the Russell Sage Foundation.
-His work has also been honored with the Cristina Maria Riegos Student Paper Award by the ASA Latinx Sociology Section, and received additional recognition and support from the Law and Society Association, the Ford Foundation (Honorable Mention), the Institute for Humane Studies, and the University of California, Berkeley.
+My work has been published in the Journal of Ethnic and Migration Studies, Critical Sociology, and Border Criminologies, and has received support from several grants and fellowships, including those from the American Sociological Association and the Russell Sage Foundation.
+My work has also been honored with the Cristina Maria Riegos Student Paper Award by the ASA Latinx Sociology Section, and received additional recognition and support from the Law and Society Association, the Ford Foundation (Honorable Mention), and the Institute for Humane Studies.

-Jozef’s dissertation, “The Transformative Effects of U.S. Immigration Law Post Legal Status Regularization: A Comparative Analysis,” examines how formerly undocumented immigrants experience shifts in their social, emotional, and legal lives after gaining lawful status.
-Drawing on in-depth interviews and ethnographic observations across California and Texas, the project shows that legalization transforms individuals’ relationships with state institutions, their understandings of racial identity and hierarchy, their legal consciousness, and their everyday social landscapes across different socio-political contexts.
-His dissertation is advised by Dr. Irene Vega and guided by a committee including Dr. Rocio Rosales, Dr. Ruben Rumbaut, and Dr. Julia Lerch.
+My dissertation, “The Transformative Effects of U.S. Immigration Law Post Legal Status Regularization: A Comparative Analysis,” examines how formerly undocumented Mexican and South Korean immigrants experience shifts in their social, emotional, and legal lives after gaining lawful status.
+Drawing on in-depth interviews and ethnographic observations across California and Texas, I argue that legalization transforms individuals’ relationships with state institutions, their understandings of racial identity and hierarchy, and their everyday social landscapes across different socio-political contexts.
+My dissertation is advised by Dr. Irene Vega and guided by a committee including Dr. Rocio Rosales, Dr. Julia Lerch, and Dr. Ruben Rumbaut.

 “As I began to establish my life as a young adult in the U.S., I began to more fully grasp what it means to be undocumented in the U.S. I graduated from high school in 2006 and immediately began pursuing higher education.
 Ultimately, school became too much to juggle with work, and my own feelings of failure sabotaged my efforts to overcome academic obstacles, leading me to drop out.
-My master status as an immigrant meant that establishing a career rather than just a job in the U.S was quixotic, which perpetuated the thought that my education would not matter.
+My master status as an undocumented immigrant meant that establishing a career rather than just a job in the U.S was quixotic, which perpetuated the thought that my education would not matter.
 In 2013, through the Deferred Action of Childhood Arrivals (DACA) program, I was granted the ability to work and establish a life in the U.S. without constant fear of deportation.
 With the difficulties of being undocumented partially eliminated, I gained a new sense of confidence in my abilities to succeed in the country I call home.
 I returned to community college with renewed determination.
 Today, I hold two Associate degrees in social sciences with Honors from Santiago Canyon Community College, a Bachelor’s degree in Sociology, with President’s Honors, from California State University, Long Beach, and a Master of Arts in Sociology, with graduate distinction, from California State University, Fullerton.
-I am currently on track to graduate with a Ph.D. in Sociology from the University of California, Irvine.”
+I am currently on track to graduate with a Ph.D. in Sociology from the University of California, Irvine.
+I received my lawful permanent residency through my husband in 2022.”

 University of California, Irvine